 What is PFC?

 To reap the most nutrition it’s best to focus on real, whole foods at each meal which essentially means you’d choose foods in their most natural form and limit the amount of refined, processed and packaged foods you consume.
-This not only ensures you get all the nutrients you need to perform your best, but it limits the amount of unnecessary stress your body might endure to break down and absorb unrecognizable and triggering ingredients.
+This not only ensures you get all the nutrients you need to perform your best, but it limits the amount of unnecessary stress your body might endure to break down and absorb unrecognizable or potentially triggering ingredients.

 In the context of real food, here are the foods that make up P, F, and C: